second-state/wasmedge-rustsdk-examples/multi-threaded-parallel/README.md

 - Install `zig`

-  Go to the [official Zig webpage](https://ziglang.org/download/) and follow the instructions to install `zig`.
+  Go to the [Install Zig from a Package Manager](https://github.com/ziglang/zig/wiki/Install-Zig-from-a-Package-Manager) and follow the instructions to install `zig`.
 With Zig, you will not need to separately install the WASI SDK, as it is included with the toolchain.

 - Download example